 St Helena Bay is best known for the Vasco Da Gama Monument and Museum.
-Fishing (snoek in season), hiking, bird and whale-watching opportunities also draw many visitors.
+Fishing (snoek in season), hiking, and whale and birdwatching opportunities also draw many visitors.

-Vredenburg, the business centre of the area, offers shopping opportunities, cinemas and a golf course with a bird hide where various species can be viewed.
+Vredenburg, the business centre of the area, has a popular golf course with a bird hide where various species can be viewed.